nanobox-io/nanobox-docs/source/app-config/boxfile/code-build.html.md

 title: code.build
 ---

 The `code.build` section of the boxfile.yml allows you to configure how your code and its runtime environment are built and prepared for deploy.
-When code is deployed to a nanobox app, a "build" server is provisioned.
-In the build server, your [engine](#engine) installs the necessary binaries, loads dependencies/packages, and configures the environment.
+In the [build process](/cli/build/), your [engine](#engine) installs the necessary binaries, loads dependencies/packages, and configures the environment.
 Engines provide default config settings, but also provide user-definable settings.
 User specified settings override the defaults.

-The configuration options and final "code-package" are used in web and worker components.
+The configuration options and final "build-package" are used in web and worker components.

 #### Engines Take Care of Most of the Build
 [Engines](/engines/) handle the bulk of the build and configuration process, but engine developers may open up configurable options.
 These can be specified under [`config`](#config-options).